instance-id/instance-id/project_portfolio.md

 - Vector embeddings for semantic search and retrieval
 - Computer vision and object detection models
 - Speech recognition and processing
-- Integration of ML models into production applications

 ## Featured Projects